Vivek-04022001/documentation/plone.app.dexterity/prerequisite.md

 The buildout should now configure Plone, Dexterity, and the `example.conference` package.

-We are now ready to start adding types.
+We're now ready to start adding types.